-Please send all completed forms to Customer Care at customercare@girlscouts-gsci.org.
-For more information contact us at 888-623-1237
+Please send all completed forms to Vicki Harber at vharber@girlscouts-gsci.org.
+For more information contact Vicki at 888-623-1237.

 Full Name: Troop Number:

 Address:

 City: State: Zip:

 Basic Leader Training

 The patch is earned by completing a Basic Leadership Training session where you will learn how to be a troop leader.